 - Glitnir in successfully defeating an attempt by Jon Asgeir Johannesson, Glitnir's former principal shareholder, to lift the worldwide freezing order and in relation to resolving disputes with a number of its counterparties in derivative transactions entered into under ISDA Master Agreements

 Jonathan joined Slaughter and May from Bell Gully in 2007, having qualified in New Zealand.
-He is recommended for Financial Services (contentious) and Banking Litigation in the Legal 500, 2016.
+He is recommended for Commercial Litigation, Financial Services (Contentious) and Banking Litigation in The Legal 500, 2017.
+Jonathan was identified as one of Global Investigation Review's 2017 "40 under 40" and was named in The Lawyer's Hot 100 List for 2017.

 List of all our partners